Having a hard time deciding between Epcot and Animal Kingdom?

 Soarin’ Around the World (10/10)

 Soarin’ Around the World is one of the most popular rides at Epcot and one of the best rides at Disney World in general.
 Soarin’ is a hang glider simulator that takes you to some of the world’s most famous locations.
 The ride really makes you feel like you’re gliding high in the air.
 Your whole row of seats will lift high into the air and place you in front of a huge, curved screen.
 The sights, sounds, and even smells are outstanding, from the Matterhorn to the Taj Mahal.
-Always a great use of a FastPass!
+Always a great use of Lightning Lane!

 Spaceship Earth (9/10)